Assembly or Inspection Documents: Sample of How to Create Process Documents

 assembly-docs-how-to-create-sample-1

 Step 2.
-At this point either automatically or manually assign colors to part numbers and components.
+At this point, either automatically or manually assign colors and brush patterns to part numbers and components.

 assembly-docs-how-to-create-sample-1a